DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 - Flame Volley (fire spell w/ 3 hits)
 - Tempest Slash (wind spell w/ 3 hits)

+> Probably have a list of all the possible permutations of this

 ### Question 3: Which Spell is Your Secondary Spell?
 - Crystal Barrage (neutral crystal spell)
 - Primordial Blitz (fire spell w/ multiple hits)